scikit-build/scikit-build-core/docs/build.md

   tag, and can be uploaded to PyPI.
 - macOS: The wheels should be build with the official CPython releases, and target a reasonable `MACOSX_DEPLOYMENT_TARGET` value (10.9 or newer).
-You should run the wheels through `develwheel` to bundle external dependencies.
+You should run the wheels through `develocate` to bundle external dependencies.
-  You'll also want to (carefully) cross compile for Apple Silicon.
+  You'll also want to (carefully) cross compile for Apple Silicon or build on Apple Silicon runners (`macos-14`+ on GHA).
 - Windows: this is the easiest, usually, as the wheels don't have special rules on what Python or OS is being used.
 However, if you want to bundle dependencies, you'll need `delvewheel`, which is a bit younger than the other